aws/karpenter-provider-aws/website/content/en/docs/upgrading/v1-migration.md

 ```

 {{% alert title="Note" color="primary" %}}
-Due to the many-to-one relation between `NodePools` and `EC2NodeClasses`, the `kubelet` stanza is **not** automtatically migrated by the conversion webhooks.
+Due to the many-to-one relation between `NodePools` and `EC2NodeClasses`, the `kubelet` field is **not** automtatically migrated by the conversion webhooks.
-When updating your manifests, make sure you are migrating the `kubelet` stanza from your `NodePools` to your `EC2NodeClasses`.
+When updating your manifests, make sure you are migrating the `kubelet` field from your `NodePools` to your `EC2NodeClasses`.
 For more information, refer to [kubelet configuration migration]({{<ref "#kubelet-configuration-migration">}}).
 {{% /alert %}}

 #### Kubelet Configuration Migration

-One of the changes made to the `NodePool` and `EC2NodeClass` schemas for `v1` was the migration of the `kubelet` stanza from the `NodePool` to the `EC2NodeClass`.
+One of the changes made to the `NodePool` and `EC2NodeClass` schemas for `v1` was the migration of the `kubelet` field from the `NodePool` to the `EC2NodeClass`.
 This change is difficult to properly handle with conversion webhooks due to the many-to-one relation between `NodePools` and `EC2NodeClasses`.
 To facilitate this, Karpenter adds the `compatibility.karpenter.sh/v1beta1-kubelet-conversion` annotation to converted `NodePools`.
-If this annotation is present, it will take precedence over the `kubelet` stanza in the `EC2NodeClass`.
+If this annotation is present, it will take precedence over the `kubelet` field in the `EC2NodeClass`.

 This annotation is only meant to support migration, and support will be dropped in `v1.1`.
 Before upgrading to `v1.1+`, you must migrate your kubelet configuration to your `EC2NodeClasses`, and remove the compatibility annotation from your `NodePools`.

 {{% alert title="Warning" color="warning" %}}
-Do not remove the compatibility annotation until you have updated your `EC2NodeClass` with the matching `kubelet` stanza.
+Do not remove the compatibility annotation until you have updated your `EC2NodeClass` with the matching `kubelet` field.
+Once the annotations is removed, the `EC2NodeClass` will be used as the source of truth for your kubelet configuration.
-Prematurely removing the compatibility annotation will result in Node drift.
+If the field doesn't match, this will result in Nodes drifting.

 If you need to rollback to a pre-`v1.0` version after removing the compatibility annotation, you must re-add it before rolling back.
 {{% /alert %}}